Paula-ta/DeepLearningModels_ArcGIS/README.md

 - **Example_Data_RCNN:** Examples of data used for the Mask R-CNN model.
 - **Exemple_Convert_Data_For_YOLO:** Examples of data converted for the YOLOv8 model.
-- **Trained Models and Corresponding Files:** Includes models trained for both ArcGIS with Mask R-CNN and YOLOv8.

 ### Tutorial: Dataset Export in ArcGIS